amidaware/trmm-docs/docs/install_server.md

 ## Option 1: Easy Install on a VPS

-Install on a VPS: DigitalOcean, Linode, Vultr, BuyVM (highly recommended), Hetzner, AWS, Google Cloud and Azure to name a few
+Install on a VPS: DigitalOcean, Linode, Vultr, BuyVM (highly recommended), Hetzner, AWS, Google Cloud and Azure to name a few.

 Use something that meets [minimum specs](install_server.md#hardware-os)